 Via the time range of the data to export can be selected.
 A CSV (Comma separated value) file will be generated.
-For creation the CSV settings of the data exporter are applied.
-This can be imported as a text file to Excel.
+This can be imported as a text file to Excel, with comma as a separator.

 The same file contains data for all quantities of the respective group.